Self-Contrastive Forward-Forward Algorithm: Introduction

-These advances have motivated the recent development of novel purely forward and local algorithms aimed at improving accuracy and simplifying implementation for various applications.
-The Forward-Forward (FF) algorithm is a key example of this new breed of algorithms \cite{hinton2022forward}.
-Its main advantages are its simplicity and versatility, allowing it in principle to handle both unsupervised and supervised learning, and to process time-series as well as static inputs — while many other purely forward and local algorithms are limited to a single category.
-As a result, the FF algorithm has attracted significant interest since its introduction \cite{williams2023flexible,lv2024towards,ororbia2024review, zhou2022activation,farinha2023efficient,guanlocal,momeni2023phyff,zhu2022contrastive,flugel2023feed}, inspiring variants with improved accuracy and architectures and addressing tasks such as image recognition, temporal sequence classification, and reinforcement learning \cite{ororbia2023predictive, giampaolo2023investigating, zhao2023cascaded, lorberbom2024layer,tosato2023emergent,lee2023symba,papachristodoulou2024convolutional,reyes2024forward,scodellaro2023training,yang2023theory,gananath2024improved,hwang2024employing, kam2024memory}.
+Recently, the Forward-Forward (FF) algorithm \cite{hinton2022forward} emerged as a promising candidate for hardware-friendly learning due to its simplicity: it is local, unidirectional, works with simple activation functions like ReLU, and supports both static and sequential data.
+As a result, the FF algorithm has attracted significant interest since its introduction \cite{ororbia2023predictive, giampaolo2023investigating, zhao2023cascaded, lorberbom2024layer,tosato2023emergent,lee2023symba,papachristodoulou2024convolutional,reyes2024forward,scodellaro2023training,yang2023theory,gananath2024improved,hwang2024employing, kam2024memory}.
 Early demonstrations of FF in silico already cover a wide range of hardware platforms, including microcontrollers \cite{de2023mu}, in-memory computing systems utilizing Vertical NAND Flash Memory as synapses \cite{park2024chip}, and physical implementations where neurons are replaced by acoustic, optical, or microwave technologies \cite{momeni2023backpropagation,oguz2023forward}.
+However, its unsupervised learning performance has stagnated, particularly due to the challenge of generating high-quality negative data.